Resize vs Compress — Which Comes First?

 A 4000x3000 photo compressed to 80% quality will always produce a larger file than the same photo resized to 1920x1440 first and then compressed to 80%.
 Fewer pixels means fewer bytes for the compressor to process and a smaller output.

-If you compress first and resize second, you apply lossy compression to pixels you are about to throw away.
+If you compress first and resize second, you apply lossy compression (explained in our lossy vs lossless guide) to pixels you are about to throw away.
 You degraded the quality for nothing.

 The exception: when resolution matters